Different banks offer different accounts - some called deposit and some named savings. Generally, the difference is only the name itself!

 The essence of these facilities is saving for the future, or to prepare for some unforeseen event.

-Whichever one you choose - or are sold - your excess money is on deposit at the bank.
-In return for this 'commitment' to savings, the bank offers you an enhanced rate of interest than is the case with any regular current account.
+Whichever one you choose - or get sold - your excess money is on deposit at the bank.
+There is a return for this 'commitment' to savings.
+The bank will offer you an enhanced rate of interest than is the case with any regular current account.

-We define a savings account as being a one where you can either put a lump sum of money away, or save regularly, or deposit as and when you have spare funds.
+There is an easy way to define a savings account.
+It is one where you can either put a lump sum of money away, save regular, or deposit as and when you have spare funds.

-Interest is normally calculated on a monthly basis and added by the bank, either monthly, quarterly, or sometimes annually.
+Interest is usually calculated on a monthly basis.
+It gets added by the bank, either monthly, quarterly, sometimes annually.
 The interest rate generally fluctuates according to the general bank rate.

 Some savings accounts pay a higher rate of interest than others.
-For instance, you may choose to deposit a certain sum each month, thereby giving you a slightly enhanced rate of interest.
+For instance, you may choose to deposit a certain sum each month.
+That gives you an enhanced rate of interest.

-For the purpose of this article, a bank deposit account is where you either deposit a fixed sum for a fixed term, or top up that sum as and when it is convenient.
+A bank deposit account is where you either deposit a fixed sum for a fixed term, or top up that sum as and when it is convenient.

 The fixed term option is the norm and the length of the term varies.
 It is often for one year or more.
 The length of the term decides the rate of interest you receive.
 A longer term commitment attracts an enhanced rate of interest.
 The interest rate can be variable or fixed.
 It is important to ascertain this before entering into an agreement.

 Your deposited money gets 'locked away' for the agreed term, with no access to it for emergency funds.
 So, it should only be a home for investment money after you have taken care of your day to day needs and emergency requirements.